RalphHightower/blog/_posts/2025/04/2025-04-26-MaceGoesBallisticInPublic.md

 It should be an entertaining primary campaign.
 I hope that mud wrestling will be a feature in their campaign.

-- [Nancy Mace 'Goes Off' On Effeminate Constituent - FITSNews](https://www.fitsnews.com/2025/04/21/nancy-mace-goes-off-on-effeminate-constituent/) <br /> *Drama at the beauty salon…*</>by FITSNews April 21, 2025
+- [Nancy Mace 'Goes Off' On Effeminate Constituent - FITSNews](https://www.fitsnews.com/2025/04/21/nancy-mace-goes-off-on-effeminate-constituent/) <br /> *Drama at the beauty salon…* <br />by FITSNews April 21, 2025

 - [Rep.](https://www.house.gov/) [Nancy Mace (T-SC1)](https://mace.house.gov/)
     - “I have a message for the Left, all lunatics and the establishment machine: I didn’t ask for this battle, but God trusted me to fight it.
 Not just for myself, but for all those who don’t have a voice.
 Keep coming at me.
 I was built for the battle.
 Good morning to everyone except men who wear daisy dukes.”